opentap/opentap/CONTRIBUTING.md

 ## Contribute to OpenTAP

 Thank you for your interest in contributing to OpenTAP.
+Contributions includes feature enhancement request, issue reporting, bug fixing...

 This guide details how to contribute to OpenTAP in a way that is efficient for everyone.

 ## Contributor license agreement

 OpenTAP requires contributors to sign a contribution license agreement (CLA).
-You can find the CLA [here](http://opentap.io/docs/OpenTAP%20Contributor%20License%20Agreement%2020190515.pdf)
+You can find the CLA [here](http://opentap.io/docs/OpenTAP%20Contributor%20License%20Agreement%2020190515.pdf).
+The CLA can be signed by an individual or a company.
+For companies, please add the company name and have a legal authorized representative endorsing the document.

-By submitting code as an individual you agree to the individual contributor license agreement.
+*  By submitting code as an individual you agree to the individual contributor license agreement.

-By submitting code as an entity you agree to the corporate contributor license agreement.
+*  By submitting code as an entity you agree to the corporate contributor license agreement.

+After reception of the endorsed CLA, we will promote you as a developer in the OpenTAP project.

 ## Submitting a merge request